gridcoin-community/Gridcoin-Research/doc/build-unix.md

     sudo apt-get install libqrencode-dev

-Once these are installed, they will be found by configure and a bitcoin-qt executable will be built by default.
+Once these are installed, they will be found by configure and a gridcoinresearch executable will be built by default.

 Dependency Build Instructions: Fedora
 -------------------------------------
 Build requirements:

-    sudo dnf install gcc-c++ libtool make autoconf automake openssl-devel libevent-devel boost-devel libdb4-devel libdb4-cxx-devel
+    sudo dnf install gcc-c++ libtool make autoconf automake openssl-devel libevent-devel boost-devel libdb4-devel libdb4-cxx-devel libcurl-devel libzip-devel

 Optional: